RajeevGa/ieee_ants2024_oai_tutorial/OAI_Hands_on.md

 ---

-# Explain the configuration files:
+# Key parameters to check in the configuration files: mcc, mnc, sst, sd

 5G Core:
 ```